For any digital business with a SaaS product, tenancy is a key consideration.

 Advantages of the bridge model

 - Depending on the use case, bridge models can be used to keep data safe, reduce noisy neighbour effects, and still benefit from efficiencies

 - Bridge models can be more complex to manage and deploy since there is a mix of infrastructures

 Bridge model use cases

-Bridge models may be used where some customer data is subject to strict laws or a need for isolation, and other cases where benefits of the pool and silo model are applicable simultaneously.
+Bridge models may be used where some customer data is subject to strict laws or a need for isolation, and in other cases where benefits of the pool and silo model apply simultaneously.

 How we can help

 We build cloud-native infrastructures, support complex mission-critical stacks 24/7, and help our partners stay secure through our VMaaS offering.

 To find out how we could help you, or for anything else, just get in touch!